 Is Diclofenac the Same Thing as Lidocaine?

 Diclofenac and lidocaine are not the same thing; they are two different medications.
 Diclofenac and lidocaine both relieve pain, but do so via different mechanisms and are used for different conditions.
-Diclofenac gel was formulated for arthritis-related joint pain and lidocaine cream is commonly used to numb pain and irritation of the skin.
+Diclofenac gel was formulated for arthritis-related joint pain and lidocaine cream is commonly used to numb pain.
+Please note that for over-the-counter use, lidocaine at the 4% strength can be used for topical use, but lidocaine at the 5% strength should only be used for anorectal or hemorrhoidal use.

 How do Diclofenac Gel and Lidocaine Cream Work?